AdobeXD/plugin-samples/distribution/submission-checklist.md

 ## Plugin listing information

 Plugin listing information is the content that users will see in the XD Plugin Manager when browsing your listing.
-Unless otherwise noted, this is information that you will input and maintain on the [Adobe I/O Console](https://console.adobe.io/projects).
+Unless otherwise noted, this is information that you will input and maintain on the [Adobe Developer Console](https://console.adobe.io/projects).

 In this section, we’ll go over what we’re checking for to ensure that your plugin listing is complete, correct, and in line with Adobe’s standards.